Skip to Main Content

 Where This Fits in the Wider American Indian Dining Scene

 American Indian dining has been moving in two directions simultaneously.
-On one end, high-concept Indian restaurants in major cities have pushed toward tasting-menu formats and fine-dining recognition , a trend visible in New York, Chicago, and Los Angeles.
+On one end, high-concept Indian restaurants in major cities have pushed toward tasting-menu formats and fine-dining recognition, a trend visible in New York, Chicago, and Los Angeles.
 On the other end, specialist casual kitchens focused on a single regional tradition or dish category have grown in credibility, particularly as Indian-American communities have become more demanding about authenticity and technique.

 Biryani-specialist concepts belong to that second movement.
 They occupy a different competitive tier than destination restaurants like Alinea in Chicago or multi-course experiential formats like Lazy Bear in San Francisco, Le Bernardin in New York City, or farm-to-table operations like Blue Hill at Stone Barns in Tarrytown and Single Thread Farm in Healdsburg.
-The relevant peer set for Mughal The Biryani House is the growing cohort of suburban specialist Indian kitchens across the United States , places in strip malls and mid-tier commercial corridors that have built followings through depth in a single dish tradition rather than breadth of menu or dining room presentation.
+The relevant comparable set for Mughal The Biryani House is the growing cohort of suburban specialist Indian kitchens across the United States, places in strip malls and mid-tier commercial corridors that have built followings through depth in a single dish tradition rather than breadth of menu or dining room presentation.

 That specialist model has proven durable.
 Comparable formats can be found in Houston's Mahatma Gandhi District, the Edison-Iselin corridor in New Jersey, and Chicago's own Devon Avenue.
 The question for any suburban outpost is whether it can sustain ingredient discipline and technique consistency without the competitive pressure that a denser market provides.